-When it comes to houseplants and the people who love to grow them, there’s not much to love about winter.
+When it comes to houseplants and the people who grow them, there’s not much to love about winter.

 Another way to show houseplants some winter love is to avoid the three most common mistakes Brinkman says home growers make when caring for houseplants in winter: